Many thanks to Cassidy Wainwright for this guest article based on her own experiences.

 Introduce your children to your new dog slowly, stressing the importance of respect, patience, and love.
 Lead by example, showing through your actions and words that dogs are magnificent creatures worthy of all the love and care you bestow on them.

 We hope you have enjoyed this guest article by Cassidy Wainwright.
-Please do leave any comments below or let us know your experience of introducing a new dog to kids in the Holidays!
+Please do leave any comments below or let us know your experience of introducing a new dog to kids!

 Return from New Dog Meets Kids to Dog Breeds Expert